hestela/grid-square-map/README.md

 docker run -p 3456:80 grid-square-map
 ```

-### Trigger a new image build

-The Docker image is built and pushed to the GitHub Container Registry on demand via GitHub Actions.

-To trigger a build: go to the [Actions tab](https://github.com/hestela/grid-square-map/actions) → **Build and Push Docker Image** → **Run workflow**.

----

 ## Maidenhead Grid System

 Grid squares use the [Maidenhead Locator System](https://en.wikipedia.org/wiki/Maidenhead_Locator_System) used in amateur radio: